-- 44.1 The Standing Committees of Hockey Canada are as follows: Audit and Finance, Human Resources, Risk Management, Nominating, Governance, and Program Standards. - 44.2 With the exception of the Nominating Committee, the Chair of each Standing Committee, shall be a member of the Board, and shall be appointed by the Chair of the Board. - 44.3 The composition of each Standing Committee except the Nominating Committee shall be determined by the Chair of the Board, in consultation with the Board.
-Each Standing Committee shall be composed of a minimum of four (4) and a maximum of eight (8) individuals, including the Committee Chair. - 44.4 The Committee Chair and other individuals on each Standing Committee may serve a term of two (2) years, but may be reappointed for subsequent terms. - 44.5 The terms of reference of the Standing Committees shall be set out in policies established by the Board.
-Each Standing Committee may propose changes to its terms of reference to the Board. - 44.6 At all Standing Committee meetings, a majority of the individuals who serve on that Committee shall constitute a quorum. - 44.7 Attendance at Standing Committee meetings shall be limited to the individuals serving on that Committee, any Director approved by the Chair of the Board to attend and such other persons as may be invited by the Committee Chair. - 44.8 Any individual serving on a Standing Committee shall hold office at the pleasure of the Chair of the Board and may be removed from office at any time at the absolute discretion of the Chair of the Board.
+- 44.1 The Board may establish and disband committees, as required. - 44.2 With the exception of the Nominating Committee, the Chair of each Committee, shall be a member of the Board, and shall be appointed by the Chair of the Board. - 44.3 The composition of each Committee shall be determined by the Chair of the Board, in consultation with the Board.
+Unless otherwise provided in its Terms of Reference, each Committee shall be composed of a minimum of four (4) and a maximum of eight (8) individuals, including the Committee Chair. - 44.4 The Committee Chair and other individuals on each Committee may serve a term designated by the Chair of the Board, in consultation with the Board, which term shall not exceed two (2) years, but may be reappointed for subsequent terms. - 44.5 The terms of reference of the Committees shall be set out in policies established by the Board.
+Each Committee may propose changes to its terms of reference to the Board. - 44.6 At all Committee meetings, a majority of the individuals who serve on that Committee shall constitute a quorum. - 44.7 Attendance at Committee meetings shall be limited to the individuals serving on that Committee, any Director approved by the Chair of the Board to attend and such other persons as may be invited by the Committee Chair. - 44.8 Any individual serving on a Committee shall hold office at the pleasure of the Chair of the Board and may be removed from office at any time at the absolute discretion of the Chair of the Board.